frickm/dustingetz.github.com/_drafts/monads.md

-#Dustin's awesome monad tutorial for humans, in Python
+# Dustin's awesome monad tutorial for humans, in Python

 *[ed: draft, need to add all the citations still.
 Bank account example from [tumult on hackernews](http://news.ycombinator.com/item?id=1275860)]*

 > A monad is a monoid in the category of endofunctors, what's the problem?
 -- [James Iry](http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html)

 Right.
-This tutorial exists because Monads are easy, they help us write cleaner code, and you don't need to understand what a endofunctor is to see how monads can help us all write good code faster with less bugs.
+This tutorial exists because Monads are easy, they're nothing but a design pattern.
+It shouldn't be necessary to understand category theory and type classes to use monads to improve our code without it being scary.

-##Error handling is hard
+## rigorous error handling requires lots of 'plumbing'

 consider the following API:

-    def userid_from_name(person_name):
+    def userid_from_name(name):
-        if person_name == "Irek": return 1
+        if name == "Irek": return 1
-        elif person_name == "John": return 2
+        elif name == "John": return 2
-        elif person_name == "Alex": return 3
+        elif name == "Alex": return 3
-        elif person_name == "Nick": return 1
+        elif name == "Nick": return 1
         else: return None

     def balance_from_userid(userid):